Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Ab initio results

 Now, we analyze the competition between the SC and other states.
 The energies of the SC state and other states at $L=24$ are given in Fig.~\ref{fig:EnergyOverDeltaCa}.
 We see that the SC state has the lowest energy in the region from $\delta=0.05$ to $\delta=0.25$, indicating that the SC phase is dominant in the ground state of doped CaCuO$_2$.
-The SC ground state, however, is severely competing with the C4S8, and C3S3-like stripe states, and AF-type state within the energy difference of $5$-$10$ meV.
-Here, CmSn denotes the charge/spin ordered stripe state with the periodicity of $m$ lattice spacing for the charge modulation and the period $n$ for the spin order.
-Real space charge/spin configurations and spin/charge structure factors are explicitly illustrated in Sec.
-S2 of SM for the AF-like, C3S3-like and C4S8 states.
+The SC ground state, however, is severely competing with the C4S8, and C3S3-like stripe states, and AFM-type state within the energy difference of $5$-$10$ meV.
+Here, C$m$S$n$ denotes the charge and spin ordered stripe state with the periodicity of $m$ lattice spacing for the charge modulation and the period $n$ for the spin order.
+Spin and charge real-space patterns and structure factors are explicitly illustrated in Secs.
+S2-S4 of SM~\cite{SM_Michael} for the C4S8, C3S3-like, and AFM-like excited states. {In the region studied here, we find only C4S8 and C3S3 as candidates of the competing stripe order, which has similarity to an earlier study of the simple Hubbard model with the next-nearest-neighbor transfer in the range $0.2<|t_2/t_1|<0.3$ and $0.05<\delta<0.25$~\cite{ido2018} and an {\it ab initio} study~\cite{ohgoe2020}.
+Note that C4S8 at $\delta=1/8$ and C3S3 at $\delta=1/6$ have a particular commensurability energy gain.
+In Fig.~\ref{fig:EnergyOverDeltaCa} (b), a dip exists in the AFM states at $\delta= 0.167$.
+At the moment, the origin of the dip is not clear.}

 Figures~\ref{fig:CaCuOSsqScqOverLAF0000} and \ref{fig:CaCuOSsqScqOverLStripes} in Appendix~\ref{app:ThermoLimitCaCuO} show size dependence of spin and charge structure factors.
-Although the demanding computation cost does not allow larger system calculation, the available size dependence supports that the AF states up to $\delta=0.16$ and the C4S8 stripe state at finite doping around $\delta\sim 0.12$ do have the long-range order as one can see in Figs.~\ref{fig:CaCuOSsqScqOverLAF0000}~(a) and \ref{fig:CaCuOSsqScqOverLStripes}, respectively.
-However, although the initial trial states are ordered mean-field states, long-ranged order seems absent or is very weak after the optimization in VMC for the C3S3 stripe states and seems replaced by well developed short-ranged correlations at $\delta \ne 0$.
+Although the demanding computation cost does not allow larger system calculation, the available size dependence supports that the AFM states up to $\delta=0.16$ and the C4S8 stripe state at finite doping around $\delta\sim 0.12$ do have the long-range order as one can see in Figs.~\ref{fig:CaCuOSsqScqOverLAF0000}~(a) and \ref{fig:CaCuOSsqScqOverLStripes}, respectively.
+However, although the initial trial states are ordered mean-field states, long-ranged order seems absent or is very weak after the optimization in VMC calculations for the C3S3 stripe states and seems replaced by well-developed short-ranged correlations at $\delta \ne 0$.
 This is the reason why we add ``-like" for the case of C3S3.
-The AF and stripe states are in any case excited states of the SC ground states at $\delta\ge 0.05$.
+The AFM and stripe states are in any case excited states of the SC ground states at $\delta\ge 0.05$.